ceejbot/registry-design-patterns/slides.md

 ## [fit] human brains are
 ## [fit] __pattern-detection__ machines

-^ There are seven layers in our brains, more or less, that match successively more abstract patterns against things we've experienced before.
+^ Our brain is amazingly good at successively more abstract patterns against things we've experienced before.
 In comes edges of retina stimulation; out comes an image of our mother's face.
-Or of a tortoise on its back in the desert.
-Or of an 80s movie adapation of a Philip K Dick novel.
+And somebody says words and our brains match & produce an image of a tortoise on its back in the desert.
+Then we recognize a 80s movie adapation of a Philip K Dick novel.

 ---